EmiSunshine: 2016–present: Continued success

 On December 11, 2019, she received The ASCAP Foundation Desmond Child Anthem Award in New York City.
 The award was established by ASCAP Board member, composer and producer Desmond Child to recognize promising young artists.
 Child called EmiSunshine "one of the most talented up-and-coming artists and songwriters I've ever heard in AMERICAN music."

 In March 2020, acclaimed funk musician Bootsy Collins invited EmiSunshine to collaborate with him on the song "Stars" to benefit the Recording Academy's MusiCares COVID-19 Relief Fund.
 Released on June 12, the single and an accompanying music video featured guest appearances by Dr. Cornel West, Béla Fleck, Steve Jordan (drummer), Victor Wooten, Olvido Ruiz, Manou Gallo, Uché and others.
 A remixed version of "Stars" later appeared as "Stargate" on Collins' album The Power of the One, which was released on October 23, 2020.

 On March 21 and 22, 2021, EmiSunshine appeared on American Idol, performing the Johnny Cash song "I Walk the Line" as a duet with fellow contestant Alex Miller, a 17-year-old singer from Kentucky.
 Country star Luke Bryan, a judge on the program, gave the pair "kudos" and said that Emi "really carried a lot of that performance."
 Both artists advanced to the "Showstopper" round one week later, but did not continue beyond that.

 In February 2022, EmiSunshine released her first solo album, Diamonds, receiving mostly positive reviews, with No Depression describing it as “(filtering) the traditional sounds of roots music through pop.”
 American Songwriter wrote that “Diamonds can be considered an ambitious offering from an artist whose talent and ambition reside well beyond her years.”

+EmiSunshine's 10th studio album, Sideshow was released in October 2023.
+In a review, Wide Open Country described the album as "another solid example of how to acknowledge the past while pushing folksier music into the future."

 EmiSunshine performs about 150 shows a year across the country.
 She has performed twice on Marty Stuart’s Late Night Jam at the Ryman Auditorium during CMA Music Fest and has had 16 performances at the Grand Ole Opry.
 She has also appeared on several national television shows, including Little Big Shots, Song of the Mountains, WoodSongs Old-Time Radio Hour and Pickler & Ben.